AVN UK Support

-Charitable trust dedicated to spreading the awareness, understanding, support and needed research into the rare bone condition of Avascular Necrosis (AVN).
-The disease is also known as Osteonecrosis (ON), Ischemic bone necrosis, Bone Infarct and Aseptic necrosis.
+Avascular Necrosis (AVN) disease is also known as Osteonecrosis (ON), Ischaemic bone necrosis, Bone Infarct, and Aseptic Necrosis.

-In children it is known as Perthes disease.
-When triggered by radiotherapy it can be known as Osteoradionecrosis ORN.
+In children, it is known as Perthes disease.
+When triggered by radiotherapy it can be known as Osteoradionecrosis (ORN).
 We generally refer to it as AVN.
-When occurring in the knee, it may be known as SPONK and when in the jaw it may be known as BRONJ.
+When occurring in the knee, it may be known as SPONK or SONK and when in the jaw it may be known as BRONJ.

 There are no statistics available but we believe there are between 750 and 2,000 new cases of AVN diagnosed each year in the British Isles.

 We are the only UK support group dedicated to AVN.

 Avascular – Having few or no blood vessels*

 Necrosis – Death of living tissue*